M Winkworth PLC Corporate governance and current constitutional documents

 The Directors recognise the importance of good corporate governance and have chosen to apply the Quoted Companies Alliance Corporate Governance Code (the ‘QCA Code’).
 The QCA Code was developed by the QCA in consultation with a number of significant institutional small company investors, as an alternative corporate governance code applicable to AIM companies.
 The underlying principle of the QCA Code is that “the purpose of good corporate governance is to ensure that the company is managed in an efficient, effective and entrepreneurial manner for the benefit of all shareholders over the longer term”.

-THE CHAIRMAN’S STATEMENT ON CORPORATE GOVERNANCE
+THE CHAIR’S STATEMENT ON CORPORATE GOVERNANCE

-As Chairman, it remains my responsibility, working with my fellow board colleagues, to ensure that good standards of corporate governance are embraced throughout M Winkworth PLC (“Winkworth”, the “Company” or the “Group”) and its franchised offices.
+As Chair, it remains my responsibility, working with my fellow board colleagues, to ensure that good standards of corporate governance are embraced throughout M Winkworth PLC (“Winkworth”, the “Company” or the “Group”) and its franchised offices.

 As a board, we set clear expectations concerning the Group’s culture, values and behaviour.
 Every new starter at Winkworth attends an induction course covering not only our vision and values, but also explaining how we work with our customers and franchisees.